 The pre-receive hook in the destination repository is invoked when commits are pushed to it.
 Any script bound to this hook will be executed before any references are updated.
 This is a useful hook to run scripts that help enforce development policies.

-Update hook works similarly to pre-receive hook and is also triggered before any updates are made.
-However, the update hook is called once for every commit that has been pushed to the destination repository.
+The update hook works similarly to the pre-receive hook and is also triggered before any updates are made.
+However, it is called once for every commit that has been pushed to the destination repository.

 Finally, a post-receive hook in the repository is invoked after the updates have been accepted into the destination repository.
 This is an ideal place to configure simple deployment scripts, invoke some continuous integration systems, dispatch notification emails to repository maintainers, etc.

 Hooks are local to every repository and are not versioned.
-Scripts can either be created within the hooks directory inside the “.git” directory, or they can be created elsewhere, and links to those scripts can be placed within the directory.
+Scripts can either be created within the hooks directory inside the “.git” directory or elsewhere, and links to those scripts can be placed within the directory.

 What is git bisect?
 How can you use it to determine the source of a (regression) bug?

-Ans: Git provides a rather efficient mechanism to find bad commits.
-Instead of making the user try out every single commit to find out the first one that introduced some particular issue into the code, git bisect allows the user to perform a sort of binary search on the entire history of a repository.
+Ans: Git provides a rather efficient mechanism for finding bad commits.
+Instead of making the user try every single commit to find the first one that introduced some particular issue into the code, git bisect allows the user to perform a sort of binary search on the entire history of a repository.

 By issuing the command git bisect start, the repository enters bisect mode.
 After this, all you have to do is identify a bad and a good commit: